shaliniumbc/UMBC-DATA606-Capstone/docs/report.md

 ### Potential Features/Predictors for Time Series Analysis:
 The following columns from the dataset are selected as features/predictors to predict stock prices:

--**`Open`**: The stock price at the opening of the trading day.
+- **`Open`**: The stock price at the opening of the trading day.

--**`High`**: The highest price during the trading day.
+- **`High`**: The highest price during the trading day.

--**`Low`**: The lowest price during the trading day.
+- **`Low`**: The lowest price during the trading day.

 ### Key Features of the Project
 1. Time Series Analysis:

--Applied decomposition to analyze stock price trends, seasonality, and residuals.
+- Applied decomposition to analyze stock price trends, seasonality, and residuals.

--Implemented ARIMA and SARIMA models for forecasting stock prices.
+- Implemented ARIMA and SARIMA models for forecasting stock prices.

 2. Machine Learning Models:

--Built and compared multiple machine learning models, including Random Forest, Decision Tree, XGBoost, and SVR.
+- Built and compared multiple machine learning models, including Random Forest, Decision Tree, XGBoost, and SVR.

--Evaluated models using metrics like Mean Squared Error (MSE) and R² scores.
+- Evaluated models using metrics like Mean Squared Error (MSE) and R² scores.

 3. Exploratory Data Analysis (EDA):

--Visualized the relationship between BAC's stock prices and trading volume.
+- Visualized the relationship between BAC's stock prices and trading volume.

--Analyzed moving averages and correlation with the S&P 500 index.
+- Analyzed moving averages and correlation with the S&P 500 index.

 4. Visualization:

--Compared predicted values with actual stock prices to evaluate model performance.
+- Compared predicted values with actual stock prices to evaluate model performance.

--Presented intuitive charts for time series decomposition, daily returns, and moving averages.
+- Presented intuitive charts for time series decomposition, daily returns, and moving averages.

 ### Data Preprocessing: